Marco-Luc/marco-luciano-capstone/README.md

 **_NBA - My Starting Five is a fully responsive, fun and interactive application for comparing NBA Player stats with custom-made digital NBA Player cards_**

-**Please note that the only pages that are available are the Toronto Raptors team page, the Boston Celtics team page, and the Compare Stats page**
+**---Please note that the only pages that are available are the Toronto Raptors team page, the Boston Celtics team page, and the Compare Stats page---**

 This is my capstone project for BrainStation's full-stack bootcamp.
 Students were tasked to create their very own full-stack application within a two week time frame.